ItsNotAlexy/vscode-spotify-widget/README.md

 ## Security

-- Your Client ID is stored securely in VS Code settings
+- Your Client ID is stored securely in VS Code settings (Optional if using automatic setup)
 - Client Secret is NOT needed (uses PKCE flow)
 - Access tokens are stored locally and never shared
 - No third-party servers involved